GovTechSG/apex-signature-validator/README.md

 The JSRSASIGN library is the opensource free pure JavaScript cryptographic library used by the application to perform all digest and RSA related operations.
 Refer to http://kjur.github.io/jsrsasign/ for more information including the api documentation.

-## CORS issue when sending test requests
+## Sending test requests with the signature validator
-When sending test requests to Apex's gateways, the signature validator needs to make cross-origin requests.
-For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
+When sending test requests to Apex's gateways, eg. to `api.gov.sg` endpoints, the signature validator's `Send Test Request` function would need to make cross-origin requests.
+For security reasons, browsers restrict cross-origin HTTP requests initiated using Javascript.

-If you are getting a response code of -1 when sendin a test response, your browser could be rejecting your cross-origin request.
+If you are getting a response code of -1 when sending a test request, your browser could be rejecting your cross-origin request.

-In order for cross-origin requests to be ignored on browser clients, web browsers such as chrome would have to be launched in a non-conventional manner.
+In order for cross-origin requests to be ignored on browser clients, web browsers such as Chrome would have to be launched with web security disabled.

-To simplify this process, two scripts are included in the public -> html directory namely 'mac startup.command' and 'windows startup.bat' to automatically open the application in a new chrome window that has disabled web security.
-This lets browsers accept pre flight requests' responses that are not from the same origin and allow the actual request to be sent.
+To simplify this process, two scripts are included in the `browser-scripts` directory:

+1. `mac startup.command`
+2. `windows startup.bat`

+These scripts would automatically open the signature validator in a new Chrome window with web security disabled.
+The browser would then allow cross-origin requests to be sent from the browser.